Summer is ending, you’re heading into fall. But you’re still sneezing and sniffling all day and into the night. What’s

 How Should I Prepare for Allergy Shots?

-Tell your doctor about any other medicines or herbs and supplements you are taking.
-Some medications interfere with the treatment or increase the risk of side effects.
-You may need to stop allergy shots if you are taking these medications.
+Tell your doctor about any other medicines or herbs and supplements you take.
+Some medications interfere with the treatment or raise the risk of side effects.
+You may need to stop allergy shots if you take these medications.

 If you’re pregnant or planning to get pregnant, ask your doctor whether you should continue to get allergy shots.